 Vollbrecht’s planetariums show you the stars at one of the largest indoor star spots in southeast Michigan – with a dome measuring 30 feet wide.
 Presentations on Wednesdays are 90 minutes with an interactive lecture, star show and visual presentation.
 You can look forward to door prizes, too.

 Featuring a Spitz High Definition Digital System.
 All are welcome to learn about the solar system at this local university’s planetarium on most Friday evenings.
 Plus, groups looking to organize a show for a special trip can do that here, too.
-Reservations are not required for public planetarium shows, but are required for the once-per-month science lecture.
+Reservations are not required for public planetarium shows.